isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Yes, it's like a pinkish grey.
 Those are made from <i>udang geragau</i>.

 Jimmy  <br>
 What about the history of <i>belacan</i> making in Singapore?
 That's something you've researched and you talk about in your BiblioAsia article as well.
-Singapore actually... obviously doesn't anymore, but used to make <i>belacan</i>.
-Or there were people in Singapore who used to make <i>belacan</i>.
+Singapore obviously doesn't anymore but there were people in Singapore who used to make <i>belacan</i>.

 Toffa  <br>
 There would always be people in the past who made <i>belacan</i> because they lived by the coast.
 They lived by rivers, estuaries, where there's an abundance of <i>udang geragau</i>.
 And because of the lack of refrigeration in the past, people had to ferment or preserve their foods.
 It is something that, I would say, came naturally to people as long as they had access to salt and the raw material.
 The industry in Singapore wasn't as popular as the Melaka or Penang <i>belacan</i> production industry.
 Of course, in other parts of British Malaya, from Terranganu to Pahang, to Johor even, they also produced their own versions of <i>belacan</i>.
 But Singapore was better known as a distribution centre or an entrepot for <i>belacan</i> in this region.